 Insight:

-In multilayer component manufacturing, rotary die cutting allows lamination + cutting + waste removal in a single continuous workflow, which significantly improves alignment accuracy between functional layers.
+In adhesive-backed component manufacturing, rotary die cutting allows lamination, cutting and waste removal in a single continuous workflow, which improves alignment accuracy between functional layers.

 Dive deeper: rotary vs flatbed die cutting comparison